heptarch/heptarch.github.io/drafts/demon.md

 The frog disgorges her into a junction of six tunnels, a few meters across and choked with machinery.
-Susan puts the lamp on a cluttered desk and begins checking the humming machines, adjusting, jotting down readings, and pulling on wires which radiate from the junction and into the dark of the tunnels.
+Susan puts the lamp on a cluttered desk and begins checking the humming instrument, adjusting, reconfiguring, jotting down readings, and pulling on wires which radiate from the junction and into the dark of the tunnels, presumably connected to other machine banks.
-As she is starting the suction cycle for Holborn, she realizes something is off: the colloidal interferometer

 <p align="center">
   ⁂